AshtonJ7/Password-Generator/README.md

 ## Description

-Application that enables employees to generate random passwords based on criteria that they’ve selected.
+An application built using javascript that enables employees to generate random passwords based on criteria that they’ve selected.

 ## User Story